Activating WordPress Maintenance Mode with WP-CLI

 Using maintenance mode comes with a variety of advantages:

-• Professionalism: Displaying a custom maintenance page conveys a sense of professionalism, showing that you care about your users’ experience and the quality of your website.
+• Displaying a custom maintenance page conveys a sense of professionalism, showing that you care about your users’ experience and the quality of your website.

 What is WP-CLI?